-Impact Plastic Deformation Behavior and Extremely Cryogenic Impact Toughness of 0.6C-24Mn-5Al High Manganese Austenitic Steel
+Impact Plastic Deformation Behavior and Extremely Low Temperature Impact Toughness of Fe-0.6C-24Mn-5Al High Manganese Austenitic Steel

 -